klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 ![Organizational Complexity Growth with Size](../images/org-size-complexity-growth.svg)

-### 5.1.2 Organizational Response Patterns
+### 5.1.3 Organizational Response Patterns

-Organizations of different sizes tend to exhibit distinctive patterns in how they approach model complexity:
+> **TODO: Review:** Organizations of different sizes tend to exhibit distinctive patterns in how they approach model complexity, each facing characteristic risks along the underfitting-overfitting spectrum.
+As organizations grow, they typically shift from simple, efficient models that may underfit complex realities to more sophisticated approaches that risk overfitting through excessive formalization.
+This progression represents a fundamental tension in organizational design: ensuring sufficient structural complexity to address operational needs while avoiding unnecessary bureaucracy that can impede adaptation.

+> **TODO: Review:** The visualization below illustrates this spectrum of organizational responses by size, highlighting the characteristic approaches, risks, and adaptation mechanisms at each stage.
+Moving from small to large organizations, we see a progressive shift in focus from efficiency to effectiveness, with corresponding changes in structural approach and distinctive model fit challenges.

 ![Organizational Response Patterns by Size](../images/org-size-response-patterns.svg)